 Some people love the Trailstar, but over the years our testers have developed a strong preference for flat tarps or pyramids.
 If you want a spacious tarp that can handle epic weather we suggest getting a pyramid tarp, specifically the Mountain Laurel Designs SuperMid.

-See how the Trailstar compares to other shelters tested in our Ultralight Tent Review.
+See how the Trailstar compares to other shelters tested in our full Ultralight Tent Review.

 Compare top rated competitors side-by-side >